Indigenous Learning Exchange Program

-The Exchange Program is a reciprocal learning opportunity providing successful candidates a period of employment and skills development in an established theatre company, while helping the Belfry build a more understanding and welcoming relationship with Indigenous artists, arts organizations, communities, and opening our eyes to other ways of approaching the creation of theatre.
+In 2018, the Belfry launched the Indigenous Learning Exchange Program — a reciprocal learning opportunity.
+The Program provides participants with a period of paid employment and skills development in a well-established professional theatre company, while providing the Belfry with an opportunity to learn Indigenous ways of creation and theatre-making.
+The Program also helps the Belfry to build a more understanding and welcoming relationship with Indigenous artists, arts organizations, and communities.

-Interested applicants should forward a brief resume accompanied by a letter indicating the skills they hope to develop and skills they can share through the program to the attention of Michael Shamata, Artistic Director and Ivan Habel, Executive Director.
+* Interested applicants should forward a brief resume accompanied by a letter indicating the skills they hope to develop to the attention of Kristy Charlie.

 1291 Gladstone Ave.

-To obtain further info prior to applying, applicants are encouraged to call 250-385-6835 and ask to speak to Michael Shamata for artistic positions, Ivan Habel for administrative positions, Michael or Ivan for production positions.
+To obtain further info prior to applying, please feel free to call the Belfry Theatre at 250-385-6835 and ask to speak to one of the following:

-This program is made possible through the generous support of the Victoria Foundation.
+The launch of this program was made possible through the generous support of the Victoria Foundation.

 From the Blog

 The Belfry – What We Are Doing Now.

 The Belfry Theatre is suspending its 2019-2020 Season.